A superlocal version of Reed's Conjecture

 In this case $|X_1|=k=1$.
 If $G_2$ is not connected then $X_1$ and $Y_1$ are both clique cutsets and we can proceed as in Case 1.
 If $G_2$ is connected and contains an $l$-clique, then there is some $v \in V_2$ of degree at least $l$ in the $l$-clique.
 Thus $\gall^j(H_2) > l$, contradicting our assumption that $l \geq \gall^j(H_2)$.
 So $\omega(G_2)<l$.
 We can $\omega(G_2)$-colour $G_2$ in linear time using only colours not appearing in $X_1 \cup Y_1$, thus extending the $l$-colouring of $G_1$ to a proper $l$-colouring of $G$.

 \item[Case 6.]$k=|Y_1|=|X_1|> 1$.

 Suppose that $k$ is not minimal.
 That is, suppose there is a vertex $v \in X_1 \cup Y_1$ whose closed neighbourhood does not contain all $l$ colours in the colouring of $G_1$.
-Then we can change the colour of $v$ and apply Case 4.
+Then we can change the colour of $v$ and apply the argument of Case 4.
 So assume $k$ is minimal.